This Pumpkin Whoopie Pies recipe is the perfect fall dessert! The classic New England dessert gets an update with pumpkin, spices, and maple.

 - Move oven rack to middle positions, and preheat the oven to 350° F. Line two baking sheets with parchment paper or silicone baking mats.

-- In a large bowl, whisk together flour, salt, baking soda, baking powder, and spices; set aside.
+- In a large bowl, whisk together the dry ingredients: flour, salt, baking soda, baking powder, and spices.

 - In a separate large bowl, whisk sugars and oil together.
 Add pumpkin puree and whisk to combine thoroughly.
 Whisk in eggs and vanilla until combined.